gregogolla/gregogolla.github.io/docs/top-banner.md

 ![alt text](images/3.5_Profile_Detail_Mobile_2.png "Account profile")

 <!-- tabs:end -->
-Detail on the profile page include
+Detail on the profile page include:
-- `Image` – Image file to display members image
+- `Image` – Image file to display members image.
 -	`Account` – Account to which the member belongs.
-This allows more than one individual to be part of the account
+This allows more than one individual to be part of the account.
--	`First Name` – Member’s Given Name(s)
+-	`First Name` – Member’s Given Name(s).
--	`Last Name` – Members Last name
+-	`Last Name` – Members Last name.
 -	`E-mail` – Email address.
-This is also used as the login ID
+This is also used as the login ID.
 -	`Address` – Physical address or P. O. Box that member can be reached at.
 -	`Participation dates` -  a calendar grid that keeps track of the time ranges for which a member is part of the fund.

 !> **Note** It is important that the treasurer accurately records your `Participation Dates` so that arrears and dues can be calculated correctly.

 ## Change password
-To change password, click the Password button from the drop-down list under you name.
+To change password, click the `Change Password` button from the drop-down list under you name.

 |  Change Password Option             | Steps |
   :-------------------------:|:-------------------------:
 ![alt text](images/3.4.2_Change_Password.png "change password option")|![alt text](images/3.4.3_Change_Password_dialog.png "change password dialog")

-  1. Enter your old password
+  1. Enter your old password.
-  1. Enter the new password
+  1. Enter the new password.
-  1. Enter your new password again to verify
+  1. Enter your new password again to verify.
+  1. Click on the `Change password` button.

 ## Log out